TheMajster007/zadanieRekPerc/README.md

 ### ```optional``` Changing the application properties
-If you have made changes to the ports you use, or login credentials, or you have another application that uses those ports.
-You need to update them in the configuration files.
+If you have made changes to used ports, or login credentials, or you have another application that uses those ports.
+You need to update them in configuration files.
-You will find these files in ```<app name>\src\main\resources\application.properties```
+You will find these in ```<app name>\src\main\resources\application.properties```

-now we have everything configured, we can run the applications

 # Run aplications
 ### Agent aplication